atymri/StocksApp/README.md

 ## Architecture

-The application follows a layered architecture, which separates concerns and improves maintainability.
+The application follows a clean architecture.

 - **StocksApp.Core**: Contains the core business logic, domain models, and service interfaces.
 - **StocksApp.Infrastructure**: Implements the data access layer using Entity Framework Core and repositories.